Travel to the UK during Covid-19: What you need to know before you go – KION546

 The charge for a single adult is £1,750.
 Anyone dodging quarantine risks fines ranging from £5,000 rising to £10,000.

-As of July 19, UK residents who’ve been fully vaccinated via the UK vaccine program who are returning to England, Scotland or Wales from an amber country no longer need to quarantine.
-This does not apply to anyone vaccinated abroad.
+UK residents who’ve been fully vaccinated via the UK vaccine program who are returning to England, Scotland, Wales or Northern Ireland from an amber country no longer need to quarantine.

+This does not currently apply to anyone vaccinated abroad, although this is set to change.
+See below.

 These amber travelers must still do a pre-departure test and a PCR test on day two, but they no longer have to do a day eight test.